dmarx/disco/NOTES.md

     'prompt': "A scenic view of a beautiful landscape full of grass and flowers by Noah Bradley, blue sky, mountains, matte painting trending on Artstation",

   'prompt': "A traveller at lightspeed in hyperspace, matte painting trending on Artstation", #by Asher Brown Durand
+    'prompt': "Garden hall at Petra, matte painting trending on artstation", #by Asher Brown Durand

 pip install piq
 pip install ftfy
 pip install ipywidgets